Evolutionary Algorithms Are Significantly More Robust to Noise When They Ignore It: Conclusion

 \section{Conclusion}

 In this paper we have shown that simple random search heuristics can be very robust to noise, even if a constant fraction of all fitness evaluations are faulty due to the noise.
-For this, however, it is necessary that the algorithm does not re-evaluate solutions as if it is unaware that it optimizes a noisy function.
-We showed that such approach which ignores the presence of noise has a much better performance than the previously studied one, where parent individuals are re-evaluated in each iteration.
-From our analysis we can see the reasons for such a difference in performance.
-Without re-evaluations, if we accept an individual based on an incorrectly evaluated fitness, then the individual which truly has such fitness should be not far away, and the algorithm is capable to fix its mistake by generating that individual.
-In the same situation, if we re-evaluate the fitness of the individual and find out that its fitness is actually smaller than we previously thought, then we can accept offspring which are just slightly better than this parent.
-This drags us away from the point which has a good fitness, and the algorithm fails to recover.
-We are optimistic that this difference can be seen not only on benchmark problems, but also on more complicated real-world problems with prior noise.
+For this, however, it is necessary that the algorithm does not re-evaluate solutions, as if it was unaware of optimizing a noisy function.
+We showed that this approach leads to a much better performance than the approach dominant in theoretical works, where parent individuals are re-evaluated in each iteration.